Skip To Content

 University of California Santa Barbara, USA

-for scalable on-chip lasers grown on 300 mm Si wafers
+For their paper "scalable on-chip lasers grown on 300 mm Si wafers"

 Armin Feist